The Creation of the World—What the Bible Really Says

 On the seventh day of creation, there wasn’t any creation happening at all, actually!
 Still, the seventh day from the Creation account is a special one because on this day, God rested from His work and enjoyed the beauty of the earth and of nature.
 This day is the climax of all of creation.

-The Bible tells us that, because God rested on this day, He sanctified it, or in other words, He made it holy (Genesis 2:3; Exodus 20:11).
+The Word of God tells us that, because God rested on this day from His handiwork, He sanctified it, or in other words, He made it holy (Genesis 2:3; Exodus 20:11).

 This seventh day is also in the Ten Commandments, and it’s what God calls the Sabbath day (Exodus 20:8-12).
 It’s a day of peace and rest, not a day of work.
 It was ordained since the very beginning of the world, and God meant for all His creation to be in communion with Him, especially on this day.